-Just like other types of health insurance, the best coverage will depend on your unique care needs and budget.
+Like other types of health insurance, the best coverage will depend on your unique care needs and budget.
 As you compare costs across plans, remember that you may end up paying more than your monthly premium.
-Consider each plan’s copayments, coinsurance, deductibles, and out-of-pocket costs before making your final decision.
+Consider each plan’s copayments, coinsurance, deductibles, and out-of-pocket costs before deciding.

 What happens if you don’t have student health insurance coverage?

 For college students on tight budgets, it may be tempting to waive health insurance.
 However, you can never predict a medical emergency or illness.
 If you aren’t enrolled in the right coverage, you risk paying for expensive medical bills out of your pocket.

 How to get Idaho student health insurance coverage

 Idaho college students have many options for health insurance coverage, with varying eligibility requirements and application processes.
 Whether you’re staying on your parent’s plan or searching for options on campus, learn more about your options before you make a final decision.